janstarke/evtxgrep/README.md

         --channel <Channel>                          filter based on Channel
         --computer <Computer>                        filter based on Computer
     -D, --data <DATA:FILTER>...
-            key-value pair, separated by colon, to filter based on entries in the data section
+            key-value pair, separated by colon, to filter based on entries in the data section.
+For example, to search for logins of the user 'Administrator', you would use `--data TargetUserName:Administrator`.
+This option can be used multiple times.
         --event-id <EventID>                         filter based on EventID
         --event-record-id <EventRecordID>            filter based on EventRecordID
         --keywords <Keywords>                        filter based on Keywords